 Recall that the Lax entropy condition holds for a single isolated jump associated with a specific wave family.
 We can rewrite \eqref{RH} for a single isolated jump located at $x=\xi(t)$ as

 which is an eigenvalue problem, with $n$ different solutions, one for each wave family.
-The wave families are in turn distinguished by the associated nonlinear wavespeed $\lambda_k$, the $k$-th eigenvalue of the matrix $DF(u)$.
+The wave families are in turn distinguished by the associated nonlinear wave speed $\lambda_k$, the $k$-th eigenvalue of the matrix $DF(u)$.
 Lax's entropy criterion for a $k$-shock is then usually written as

 so the associated $k$-th characteristics impinge on both sides of the shock.
 We continue to use this condition for isolated shocks in weak* solutions, for which the left and right limits are well-defined functions.